crstansbury/PSlabaudition/README.md

 Welcome to Craig Stansbury's Security lab audition.
 For this lab, you will need a clean install of Ubuntu 20.04, as well as a secondary device that is on the same network of Ubuntu 20.04.
 The secondary device needs to have the ability to SSH, as well as open a web browser.

+If you are viewing this README.md file via GitHub GUI, make sure to view it by "Display the Source Blob" rather than the default "Display the rendered blob".
+Or, you can download the README.md file in your editor of choice.
+If you view this file via the "Display the rendered blob" some key formatting is lost.

 Please note that throughout this lab experience, you may see a configuration contained in brackets, such as <yourServersIP>.
 I'll ask you to replace that with the actual information that I want to use.
 Please make sure to replace the brackets and information inside the brackets with your actual configuration

 For example, you would replace <yourServersIP> with the actual IP address of your server.
 So if you are asked to enter a command such as "sudo nano /etc/apache2/sites-available/<yourServersIP>.conf" and the IP address of your server is 172.20.1.211, you would enter: